ozymotv/2CT/README.md

 ```

 ### Quick Install
-Step 1: Open CMD in the project location and paste this in to install dependencies
+Step 1: Open CMD in the project location and run this code to install dependencies

 ```
 pip install -r requirements.txt